George Cadbury is famous for setting up a chocolate company from small begininngs and giving beneficial conditions to his staff

 1905: He builds the Friends Meeting House (commonly known as Quakers) in Bournville Village as a place of worship for local people.

 1906: Cadbury paid over £60,000 into a pension fund for his employees.
 He still taught at Sunday School and organised events for local children in his specially constructed theatre in the grounds of his home Northfield Manor.

 1907: George Cadbury has the derelict Fourteenth Century building Selly Manor removed from Selly Oak and re-erected at Bournville where it finally formed the centrepiece of a museum when it opened in 1916.

-1914: A devote pacifist who had opposed the Boer War he was dismayed at how the Liberals took the country into the Fist World War and switched his allegiance to the Independent Labour Party who were anti war.
+1914: He was a devoted pacifist who had opposed the Boer War and was dismayed at how the Liberals took the country into the First World War and switched his allegiance to the Independent Labour Party who were anti war.
 Cadbury built the Rest House on Bournville Village Green (which is based on the Yarn Market in Dunster, Somerset) for the use of local people to commemorate his silver wedding anniversary.

 1918: Becomes one of the major founders of the Birmingham Civic Society.

 In 1872 to Mary Tylor. (died 1887).
 In to Elizabeth Mary Taylor.